 At first, the lockdown was a shock - to the country, the city, us.
 Like, what?!
 I can’t go anywhere I want whenever I want?
 What?
-I can’t just go visit my family and friends and Elsa and Goldie’s and Sweet Chick?
+I can’t just go visit my family and friends and Elsa at Peppionos?
 What am I supposed to do?
-What am I supposed to do without fried chicken at a table by the bar?
+What am I supposed to do without fresh pizza at a table?

 But, slowly, like resilient humans that we are, we adapted.
-We brought the fried chicken home.
+We brought the margherita pizza home.
 It’s not as good that way, but whatever.
-We built a whole new life for ourselves everyday, and so suddenly.
+We built a whole new life for ourselves every day, and so suddenly.
 Wake up late, eat a big breakfast, answer some emails, stream a show… then another.
 Soon, we had a pretty solid life.
 And to some of us, it was delicious.
 It was for me.
 I can spend days and weeks living in my own mind easily.

 And then it came: the cities are gradually reopening and we can now kind of sort of a little bit reengage with society.
 Another adjustment!
 And out of our hard-fought comfort zone of solitude.
 But there’s still a lot going on.
 People are losing their tempers because someone is wearing or not wearing a mask, eating at a restaurant, and on and on.
 We’re all still so stressed, and rightfully so.